Genetic Testing – WGS & WES

 -

-Fast and cost-effective sequencing
+More cost-effective sequencing

 Panel Sequencing

 Targeted gene sequencing panels are useful tools for analyzing specific mutations in a given sample.
 Focused panels contain a select set of genes or gene regions that have known or suspected associations with the disease or phenotype.
 Gene panels can be purchased with preselected content or custom designed to include genomic regions of interest.
+Autoinflammatory panels are available.